 The main goal of the program was to cultivate real peace and understanding through truth, ethics, and action of the broad common ground shared by the major monotheistic religions: Judaism, Christianity and Islam.
 Later, the program’s goal expended and were defined as to open horizons to learn more about other religions, and to serve as a bridge to East Asian beliefs and traditions.

 Beginning Years 2007-2010: Three monotheistic religions: Judaism, Christianity and Islam

 During its formative years, the program dealt with such issues as: what monotheistic faiths share in their moral and ethical views, commitments, and whether there are unique characteristics to monotheist regions.
 The research done during these formative years also lead to the publication of seven books under the aegis of the program.

-The program sponsored seminars on Monotheism for university students as well as the general public.
+The program sponsored seminars on comparative religions for university students as well as the general public.
 A series of conferences were organized and sponsored by the program which attracted participants from across the globe.
 These conferences, on topics such as Monotheism and Ethics: Philosophical and Historical Perspectives drew a large number of participants and served as a catalyst for establishing academic ties and joint ventures with Asian universities.

 Second Stage of the program: years 2010-2014 East Asia Communities and inter-faith dialogue